Submission of research data from human subjects

 - whole genome-scale sequence:

-- transcriptome: TSA (Transcriptome Shotgun Assembly), EST
+- transcriptome: TSA (Transcriptome Shotgun Assembly) and EST.

 - TLS (Targeted Locus Study)